-"chapeau" (cfr.
+- (a) With respect to paragraph 1 - "chapeau" (cfr.
 "Guidance on reporting requirements"): all applications for administrative documents must be registered.
-There is no difference between environmental information and other information.
-This will be reported randomly to the coordinating appeal body on open government.

-(i): the applicant is under no obligation to prove an interest.
+There is no difference between environmental information and other information. - (i): the applicant is under no obligation to prove an interest.
 (Art.
-II.40, paragraph 3 DB); the only requisite is to provide his name and postal address, this is an admissibility condition;

-(ii): the applicant can choose whether he wishes to inspect the requested document, to receive an explanation about it, or to receive a copy of it.
+II.40, paragraph 3 DB); the only requisite is to provide his name and postal address, this is an admissibility condition; - (ii): the applicant can choose whether he wishes to inspect the requested document, to receive an explanation about it, or to receive a copy of it.
 The public authority is obliged to respect this choice (Art.
-II.31, first paragraph BD);

-(iii): if the administrative document is available in the form requested, or can reasonably be made available, the authority in question will provide the administrative document in the form requested.
+II.31, first paragraph BD); - (iii): if the administrative document is available in the form requested, or can reasonably be made available, the authority in question will provide the administrative document in the form requested.
 If this is not the case, the authority must inform the applicant in its decision in what form or forms the document is available or reasonably can be made so (Art.
 II.45, first paragraph BD).